Through the Holy Redeemer, we seek to grow in faith and love, to become great people who make a difference in our world.

 Art and Design at Holy Redeemer

 At Holy Redeemer our curriculum for art and design aims to ensure that all pupils: produce creative work, exploring their ideas and recording their experiences; become proficient in drawing, painting, sculpture and other art, craft and design techniques; evaluate and analyse creative works using the language of art, craft and design; know about great artists, craft makers and designers; and understand the historical and cultural development of their art forms.
+All of this is underpinned by our whole school focus on Building Learning Power and on developing higher order thinking, with a particular focus on spoken language and vocabulary and on resilience and risk-taking; identified as key needs within our school context.

 At Holy Redeemer Primary School, we value Art and Design as an important part of children’s entitlement to a broad and balanced curriculum.
 We believe that Art and Design should engage, inspire and challenge children, as well as provide them with the knowledge and skills to express their individual interests, thoughts and ideas.
 Children are provided with opportunities to develop their understanding of the visual language of art, through effective teaching and considered sequences of lessons and experiences.
 Understanding of the visual elements of art and design (line, tone, texture, colour, pattern, shape, 3D form) is developed by providing a curriculum which enables children to reach their full potential.